argoproj/argo-events/docs/triggers/aws-lambda.md

 ## Parameterization
 Similar to other type of triggers, sensor offers parameterization for the AWS Lambda trigger.
-Parameterization is specially useful when you want to define a generic trigger template in the sensor and populate values like funcation name, payload values on the fly.
+Parameterization is specially useful when you want to define a generic trigger template in the sensor and populate values like function name, payload values on the fly.

 Consider a scenario where you don't want to hard-code the function name and let the event data populate it.